TheVoxcraft/NeuralFlappyBird/README.md

 # NeuralFlappyBird
-Flappy bird played by ai
+Flappy bird AI using Evolutionary Algorithms for Reinforcement Learning.